Does your pushing, coaxing and forcing your teen to clean up after herself fall on deaf ears?

 Then it happened – one Sunday morning was different.
 She woke up, had breakfast, cleaned and organized her room in an hour and had the rest of the day to read, play, do homework, paint pumpkins, go with me to the market, etc. I hadn’t said a word to her because by the time I peeked into her room, she was already in motion.

-It dawned on me that this is how growth happens – for me it was a slow process – for her it seemed to be overnight!
+It dawned on me that this is how growth happens – for me it was a slow process – for her it seemed to happen overnight!

 First what changed was me and what followed was a chance for Natasha to grow, at her own pace.
 I would like to think that our positive communication, over the years, those good days, helped to motivate her to finally clean her room on her own but I’ll never know for sure.